WSIS+20 Process

 The process of enhanced cooperation

-Paragraph 71 further notes that ‘the process towards enhanced cooperation, to be started by the UN Secretary-General, involving all relevant organizations by the end of the first quarter of 2006, will involve all stakeholders in their respective roles, will proceed as quickly as possible consistent with legal process, and will be responsive to innovation.
+The Agenda recognises the ‘need for enhanced cooperation in the future, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet, but not in the day-to-day technical and operational matters, that do not impact on international public policy issues’ (69).
+It further notes that ‘the process towards enhanced cooperation, to be started by the UN Secretary-General, involving all relevant organizations by the end of the first quarter of 2006, will involve all stakeholders in their respective roles, will proceed as quickly as possible consistent with legal process, and will be responsive to innovation.
 Relevant organizations should commence a process towards enhanced cooperation involving all stakeholders, proceeding as quickly as possible and responsive to innovation.
 The same relevant organizations shall be requested to provide annual performance reports.’
+(71)

 The Tunis Agenda requested the Economic and Social Council (ECOSOC) to oversee the system-wide follow-up of the Geneva and Tunis outcomes of WSIS (para 105).

-In 2006, ECOSOC decided that CSTD is to ‘effectively assist the Council as the focal point in the system-wide follow-up, in particular the review and assessment of progress made in implementing WSIS outcomes’.
-CSTD is therefore entrusted with reviewing and assessing progress made in implementing the outcomes of the Summit and advising ECOSOC on this matter.
-More specifically, CSTD is mandated to:
+Through a resolution adopted in 2006, ECOSOC decided that CSTD is to assist the Council as the focal point in the system-wide follow-up to WSIS.
+To this aim, CSTD was tasked with reviewing and assessing progress made in implementing the outcomes of the Summit and advising ECOSOC on this matter, including through recommendations to the Council on furthering the implementation of outcomes (4, 6).

-ECOSOC also requested the Secretary-General (SG) to inform CSTD on the implementation of WSIS outcomes.
-In line with this request, annual reports on progress made in the implementation of and follow-up to WSIS outcomes are prepared by the secretariat of UNCTAD, based on information provided by entities in the UN systems, international organisations, and other stakeholders.
-These reports are presented to the CSTD and ECOSOC as SG reports; they can be consulted here
+- Annual reports by the Secretary-General.
+The Council requested the UN Secretary-General to inform CSTD on the implementation of WSIS outcomes (18).
+In line with this request, the Secretary-General prepares annual reports on progress made in the implementation of and follow-up to WSIS outcomes.
+In practice, these reports are prepared on behalf of the Secretary-General by the secretariat of UNCTAD, based on information provided by entities in the UN systems, international organisations, and other stakeholders.
+The Secretary-General’s annual report is submitted to both CSTD (which considers them during its annual session) and ECOSOC.
+(These reports can be consulted on UNCTAD’s website.)

 WSIS Stocktaking